ramzanbhutto/Projects/todo-list/README.md

 - Add tasks with deadlines
 - Mark tasks as complete with remarks
 - Delete tasks
-- Save the list as PDF or JPG
+- Save the list as JPG

 ## How to Run